alexdesousa/ayesql/README.md

 > **Aye** _/ʌɪ/_ _exclamation (archaic dialect)_: said to express assent; yes.

-_AyeSQL_ is a small Elixir library for using raw SQL.
+_AyeSQL_ is a library for using raw SQL.

 ## Why raw SQL?